pcordemans/microcontrollers/README.md

-# microcontrollers
+# Microprocessors and Microcontrollers
-This repository contains code examples for the course Microprocessors and Microcontrollers.
+This repository contains code examples for the course [Microprocessors and Microcontrollers](https://onderwijsaanbod.kuleuven.be/2015/syllabi/n/B3120NN.htm#activetab=doelstellingen_idm6094512).
 Exercises are based on the mbed development platform (http://mbed.org).
 The mbed consists of the LPC1768, an ARM Cortex M3 microcontroller.

 Chapters

-0. Introduction: setup
+*Introduction: setup*
 1. Fundamentals: microcontroller architecture
 2. Digital I/O
 3. Timers & Interrupts